Dtronix/NexNet/src/NexNet/README.md

 **TLS over TCP** allows for TLS encryption provided by the SslStream on both the server and client.
 This is still fast, but not as fast as either prior options as it creates a Socket, wrapped by a Network stream wrapped by a SslStream.

 **QUIC (UDP)** s a  UDP protocol which guarantees packet transmission, order and survives a connection IP and port change such as a connection switching from WiFi to celular.
 It requires the `libmsquic` library which can be installed on linux/unix based systems via the local app pacakge manager.
 Ubuntu: `sudo apt install libmsquic`.
-Must install the `NexNet.Quic` Nuget package to add the Quic transport.
+Must install the `NexNet.Quic` NuGet package to add the Quic transport.

 Additional transports can be added as long as the transports guarantees order and transmission.